The Best of the Classic Years

-The Best of the Classic Years is a compilation album by Nigerian musician King Sunny Adé.
+The Best of the Classic Years is a compilation album by the Nigerian musician King Sunny Adé.
 It was released by Shanachie in 2003.
 The album showcases Adé's rawer pre-Island Records sound.

 Background

 The compilation compiles material recorded between 1969 and 1974 for the Nigerian market.
-The 1974 hit "Synchro System" was later re-recorded by Adé for his 1983 album of the same name.
+The 1974 hit "Synchro System" was re-recorded by Adé for his 1983 album of the same name.
 The album was compiled by Randall Grass.